BrewBlox/brewblox-documentation/docs/dev/decisions/microservice_adjustments.md

 This is certainly useful.
 If a non-critical service crashes, the impact is limited.

-BrewBlox governs real-world processes of significant duration.
+Brewblox governs real-world processes of significant duration.
 Robustness is important when controlling brews over a period of days or weeks.

 ### Eliminates long-term commitment to a technology stack